ryanmichaelhirst/remix-railway/README.md

 - Click `New Project` on Railway to house your app

+- Click `+ New` -> `Database` -> `Add PostgreSQL` to create a service for your postgres db

+  > **Note:** After the postgres service has been created, copy the value for `Variables` -> `DATABASE_URL`

 - Click `Deploy from GitHub repo` and select this repo to create a service for your web app

-- Click `+ New` -> `Database` -> `Add PostgreSQL` to create a service for your postgres db

-- After both services have been created, create an env variable `DATABASE_URL` in your app service using the db credentials for your postgres service
+- Create an env variable `DATABASE_URL` using the copied value from the postgres service

 ## CI / CD